ruffle-rs/ruffle/CONTRIBUTING.md

 If you encounter specific issues with content, please follow the guidelines on filing an issue.

+### Translate Ruffle to your language

+We use Crowdin to manage the translations of Ruffle into various languages.
+You can [view the project](https://crowdin.com/project/ruffle/) and help make sure your language is nicely translated.

+If your native language isn't listed on there, ask us in Discord and we may be able to add it as a new supported language!

 ### Improve documentation

 Improving documentation is a great way to learn the codebase.
 Adding documentation to both the wiki and the code eases the learning curve for both end users and new contributors.